rhinestonewtf/registry/docs/Attestation.md

 }
 ```

-### chaining of attestation
+### Chaining of attestation

-to allow for complex attestation verifiction models, attestors may utilize the redUID field that references another already existing attestation UID
+To allow for complex attestation verifiction models, attestors may utilize the refUID field that references another already existing attestation UID
 Chaining of attestations can allow for complex trust delegation models.

-### Attestation Incentives
-- Monetization can be implemented in Resolvers

 ## Verifiction of Attestations
-the registry exposes a function that allows smart accounts or end users to query security attestations for a selected module.
+The registry exposes a function that allows smart accounts or end users to query security attestations for a selected module.
-this functionality can be called during module installation or execution.
+This functionality can be called during module installation or execution.

 ## Challenges

-different smart accounts will have different querying needs:
+Different smart accounts will have different querying needs:
 - threshold of n/m authorities
 - chained attestations
 - revert vs return false